LukasKnuth/NoteBook/README.md

 # Overview #
-This is a simple NoteBook-Android application.
+This is a simple Android-NoteBook application.

 ## ToDo List ##
 Things that will or should be improved:

 * Add support for Notebooks (Collections)
-* Make it beautiful
 * Add some "Share"-Options
 * Add "Email this"-Support
 * Add Support for Media attached on notes (Photos, Videos, Sound...)
 * Add a "Delete"-Option the the Main-Activity which can delete multiple Notes at once
 * Add some graphics
+* Reminder support for all Notes.
+* Create a Widget
+* Better Search (Mark results in the Text)

 ## License ##
-Feel free to fork it, as it is GPL2.
+Feel free to fork, as it is GPL2.

 ## Changelog ##
 ### Version 0.2 ###